mmeyer2k/semlock/README.md

 # semlock
 A nifty way to wrap semaphores around closures to perform exclusive execution of code.
+Semlock also allows for naming semaphones with descriptive strings instead of ints.

 Read my blog posting about this technology.